 Misdemeanors of the first degree, such as possession of 20 grams or less of marijuana, can carry a fine of up to $1,000, probation, drivers’ license suspension, and up to a year in jail.

 Felony drug crimes have harsher penalties including a possible prison sentence, probation, and fines.

 Whether you have been arrested for simply possessing drugs or alleged to have an intent to distribute or sell drugs, you will be facing serious charges.
 The first and most important step you should take is to consult a Shrader Law, PLLC criminal defense attorney.
 Your attorney will know possible defenses to fight these charges.

 Violation of your Fourth Amendment rights: If law enforcement found drugs through an unlawful search and seizure, the drugs may be inadmissible in court, and your case might be dismissed.

 Possession issues: If the prosecutor cannot connect the drugs to your actual person, they may not be able to prove that you had the intention to possess the drugs.
 For example, if the drugs were in a common area of a car occupied by multiple people, the prosecutor may not be able to establish your ownership of the drugs unless you admit to possessing the drugs.

 Compromise: If your lawyer cannot get the charges against you dropped, they can strike a plea bargain deal on your behalf.
 This is where you plead guilty or no contest in exchange for a reduced sentence, possibly not requiring a conviction.
 Depending on your individual situation, a plea bargain could include probation, a reduced jail time, or a drug treatment program.

 Being convicted of a drug crime can affect your future in many ways.
-A background check can alert future educational institutions, landlords, employers, professional licensing agencies, and more of your criminal conviction.
+A background check can alert future educational institutions, landlords, employers, and professional licensing agencies of your criminal conviction.
 To preserve your freedom and future, contact one of our experienced criminal defense attorneys today.